Opus10/django-pgtrigger/README.rst

                 pgtrigger.Protect(name="protect_deletes", operation=pgtrigger.Delete)
             ]

-When migrations are created and executed, ``ProtectedModel`` will raise an internal database error anytime someone tries to delete it.
+When migrations are created and executed, ``ProtectedModel`` will raise an exception anytime a deletion is attempted.

 Let's extend this example further and only protect deletions on inactive objects.
 In this example, the trigger conditionally runs when the row being deleted